Siege of Ypres (1383): Prelude

-The siege
+Siege

 The inhabitants of Ypres were well prepared for a siege by the time the English and their allies arrived and attacked the city on 8 June 1383.
 Dwellings in the outlying suburbs had been abandoned; the timber from them was used to strengthen the earth ramparts and the stone gates of the city.
 A mission had been dispatched to Paris to replace artillery powder stocks.
 The city was well-organised under the command of the Castellan of Ypres, John d'Oultre, and had been divided into different defensive sectors.
 Although the ramparts were low, they were well protected with a double wet ditch, a high thorny hedge reinforced with stakes, and a wooden stockade and fire-step.

 The English attacked the Temple Gate on the first day but were beaten off.
 Over the next three days the city gates were attacked simultaneously, without success.
 Before the end of the first week of the siege, reinforcements arrived to completely encircle the city walls and the outer ditch was breached using soil.
 On the eighth day (15 June) Despenser attacked the defences with artillery, firing on the Messines Gate and damaging it, but not enough to cause the city defences to be breached.
 Over the following days of the siege, sustained artillery attacks had little overall effect and the assaults of Despenser's troops were all beaten off.

 An attempt to drain the ditches seriously threatened the citizens of Ypres, but the attempt was unsuccessful and the besieged managed to communicate with the Duke of Burgundy through Louis of Male, who was able to raise a large French army to come to the aid of the city.

 On 8 August, after nine weeks of effort, Despenser abruptly decided to abandon the siege, as did his Ghent allies on September 10.

 In Ypres, the victory was attributed to the intervention of Our Lady of the Enclosure, in whose honour an annual procession has since been held on the first Sunday in August.